The Difference between Tempura, Katsu, and Furai

 Tempura (天ぷら)

-As you know, Tempura is the Agemono where one piece of ingredient is battered, and then deep-fried in vegetable oil (traditionally in sesame oil).
+As you know, Tempura (天ぷら) is a type of Agemono consisting of one piece of ingredient battered and then deep-fried in vegetable oil (traditionally in sesame oil).

-The batter for Tempura is generally made with hen’s egg, soft wheat flour, and iced water.
+The batter for Tempura is generally made with hen’s egg, soft wheat flour, and cold water.

-And typical ingredients of Tempura are seafood and vegetables, such as prawn, squid, conger-eel, eggplant, asparagus, sweet potato, pumpkin, maitake and shiitake mushrooms.
+And typical ingredients are seafood and vegetables, such as prawn, squid, conger-eel, eggplant, asparagus, sweet potato, pumpkin, maitake, and shiitake mushroom.

 Katsu (カツ)